shivannis/xandr-docs-public/xandr-docs/articles/monetize/site-domain-performance.md

 ---
 title: Microsoft Monetize - Site Domain Performance
-description: The article explains how the Site Domain Performance Report allows you to view performance and optimization data by domain or mobile app for a specific advertiser. ms.date: 10/28/2023
+description: The article explains how the Site Domain Performance Report allows you to view performance and optimization data by domain or mobile app for an advertiser. ms.date: 10/28/2023
 ---